Gildara/100-days-of-code/log.md

 Day 2: July 18, 2017

-Today's Progress: Trying to get a copy of my project on my local machine.
+**Today's Progress:** Trying to get a copy of my project on my local machine.
 Works fine on codepen, doesn't work from local copy.

 **Thoughts:**Most of my time seems to be spent trying to understand tools.
 Frustrating day.

 Day 3: July 19, 2017

-Today's Progress:Another long, frustrating day, but I did figure out how to process scss files.
+**Today's Progress:**Another long, frustrating day, but I did figure out how to process scss files.

 **Thoughts:**I want to install the compass gem, but for some reason I can't find my ruby dir.
 Doubly frustrating because I installed the sass preprossessor gem without any problem, so obviously ruby is installed somewhere, lol.